fieldtrip/website/development/integration.md

 ## Facebook - obsolete

 We used <http://facebook.com/fieldtriptoolbox> to announce events and to post photos and messages that relate to the social interaction between developers and users.
-The Facebook page is **not** used to provide support.
-In the past we also listed people who like our Facebook page on the start page. or linked in news items to photos from Facebook albums.
+The Facebook page was never used to provide support.
+In the past we also listed people who like our Facebook page on the start page, or linked from news items to photos in Facebook albums.
 Due to privacy concerns we stopped using FaceBook.

 ## Twitter - obsolete